 Step 4.
 Advisers at Berkeley International Office will review your request form and OPT eligibility.
 If eligible, you will be issued a new I-20 with the OPT Recommendation notated on page 2.
 This takes 3 business days.
 While you wait, prepare your OPT application documents as instructed in the OPT tutorial [pdf].

 Step 5.
 You may pick up your new OPT I-20 at Berkeley International Office in 3 business days after submitting your application.
 (You will NOT receive any email notification to pick up the I-20 unless there is a delay).

 Step 6.
 Review the OPT tutorial [pdf] to fully prepare all documents and application forms for USCIS.
+If you would like to go over your application with a BIO adviser, sign up to attend one of the OPT Document Check Workshops or Webinars.
+To view upcoming workshops and RSVP, visit our events page.
 Directly prior to mailing, review the OPT Application Checklist (short video) before mailing your application to USCIS.
 Note: You are responsible for mailing your OPT application to USCIS and USCIS must receive your OPT application within 30 days of the Issue Date listed on page 1 of your I-20 and within 60 days of your completion date.